Rune-Christensen/cobol-unit-test/README.md

 * Enabled using characters beyond 72 in the testcase file.
 * Handling of * was improved
 * Section names can now contain "copy".
+* Added error when trying to verify unmocked section/paragraph.

 ### Other changes:
 * Fixed a lot of warnings and performance issues with the z/OS COBOL compiler.